Hope Center FAQ

 5. Do you do custody evaluations?

 No, we do not do custody evaluations.
 We have the utmost compassion and concern for the horrific process that can occur in the process of divorce, particularly with respect to the custody of children.
 However, custody evaluations involve a long, difficult, expensive process that must assess a myriad of factors that judges must take into account in these important custody decisions.
-We’ve made the decision not to take any more custody evaluation cases.
+We’ve made the decision not to take any custody evaluation cases.
+However, Amanda Heitmuller often works with cases alongside Guardian Ad Litem to help ensure that parents work together in the best interest of their chidlren.

 6. What about confidentiality?
 Can I be absolutely sure my secrets are safe?